logo.jpeg - 8KbVISITORS' GALLERY

 The pages where other people's Hofners are featured.

-GALLERY 2A: SOLID BODIED GUITARS
+SOLID BODIED HOFNER GUITARS

-SELMER DISTRIBUTED MODELS
+- SELMER DISTRIBUTED MODELS

 The following picture-sets of Hofner solid body guitars have been sent to me over the years by their owners.
 This has allowed me to present a much greater range of models and vintages than encompassed by my own collection, and maybe this will help other visitors to the site to identify and date their own Hofner.